 Concert Choir is a singing organization at MHS open to all students who have a sincere desire to sing and perform.
 Concert Choir is the core, entrance ensemble for all vocal students.
 Vocal parts range from Soprano I and II, Alto I and II, Tenor, and Bass.
 Students will have many opportunities to perform a wide range of choral music from as early as the 13th century to present day.
 Students will be asked to attend some extra rehearsals for the Winter and Spring Concerts, and other events that may be scheduled by the director and the Performing Arts Department.
 As a member in good standing, students are eligible to audition for the S.E.
 District, All-State, or other competitive opportunities sought by the director.
-All rehearsals and performances are mandatory.
-In the event of virtual or hybrid instruction, certain aspects of this course may be modified
+All after school and evening rehearsals and performances are mandatory.
+Costs to students may include concert attire for first year participants (approximately \$85).
+Overnight trips are not mandatory, but it is our goal to allow every student to participate regardless of their financial situation.
+There will be fundraising opportunities.